dtammam/ddr-picker/readme.md

 - `C:\pegasus\scripts\StartMAME.ps1` - A way to programmatically launch MAME games consistently.

 ## Contributing
-Pull requests are welcome - just reachout!
+Pull requests are welcome - just reach out!
 This was a carefully crafted setup and a lot of thought went into it, I'd love to see where you're taking it.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License